yusuphjoluwasen/iOS-Developer-Portfolio/README.md

     <img src="https://res.cloudinary.com/university-of-lagos-student/image/upload/f_auto,q_auto/pepdeqhxe8mr8aianvef",  width="200",height="210"   hspace="10"/>
 </p>

 **Tech Used**
-- 💿 Core Data
+- 💿 Swift
 - 🎨 SwiftUI
 - 🏦 App Storage
-- 🎁 WishKit API
+- 🎁 Calendar Kit
-- 💰 IAP
+- 💰 Dark Mode Support
-- 📲 WidgetKit

 # [Magic Budget](https://apps.apple.com/us/app/magic-budget/id6447111418)
 This app has been a passion project of mine over the past couple years.
 Magic Budget is a Disney Parks budget planning app.
 Me and my husband absolutely love going to the parks but we always find ourselves coming over budget (too many churros).
 I built this app to help solve this problem!
 I found the estimated price for many of the popular items in the parks so users can quickly budget for what they might buy on their trip.